You Can Help Save Them By Using Our New Mobile App

 Our efforts have already paid off.
-Acting on a report from our app, agents from the New York State Department of Environmental Conservation and the USFWS busted four stores in New York State.
-In total, over 100 illegal ivory items have been recovered so far, with the total retail market value of the pieces exceeding $20,000.
+Acting on our reports, agents from the New York State Department of Environmental Conservation have busted six stores in New York State.
+In total, over 100 illegal ivory items have been seized so far, with the total retail market value exceeding $30,000.
 We are also collaborating with the National Whistleblowers Center and the Department of Homeland Security on pursuing prosecutions.

 In addition, we have been collecting information on online vendors offering ivory items for sale in the US over the past two years.
 We have summarized the 2018 (Download 2018 Report) and 2019 (Download 2019 Report), and 2020 ( (Download 2020 Report) findings, which should provide a picture of the demographics and scope of the current online ivory market.